?wruLATIN ALFABET

-Introduced in Pokémon Sword and Shield (“SwSh”) and used in the recent Pokémon Scarlet and Violet (“ScVi”), the Galarian & Paldean Language Alphabet is a unique series of characters which is intended to represent the language used by the people in the Galar and Paldea Regions, and can be found everywhere in the region: on various signs, storefronts, clothing, products, advertisement, random boxes… you name it, it’s on it.
-But what’s unique about it is that it is unlike any other language script seen in prior Pokemon series or even in real life, although it clearly has plenty of similarities with existing characters from existing languages.
+Introduced in Pokémon Sword and Shield (“SwSh”) and used in at least Pokémon Scarlet and Violet (“ScVi”) and the upcoming Pokémon Legends Z-A, the “PokéLatin” Alphabet is a unique series of characters which is intended to represent the language used by the people in the Galar, Paldea and Kalos Regions, and can be found everywhere in the region: on various signs, storefronts, clothing, products, advertisement, random boxes… you name it, it’s on it.
+But what’s unique about PokéLatin is, although it clearly has plenty of similarities with existing characters from existing languages, it is wholly unlike any other language script seen in prior Pokemon series or even in real life.

 Let’s get the basics out of the way: